 Bulgaria consumes three to 3.5 billion cubic meters of gas annually, so another 1.5 billion via Turkey along with 1 billion cubic meters from Azerbaijan will significantly improve its position.
 Imports via the Alexandroupolis LNG terminal in Greece will additionally boost supply.
 Bulgaria has a 20% share in the project, which is scheduled to come online in 2024.

-The transit agreement with Turkey was signed by the directors of Bugargaz and Botaş, Denitsa Zlateva and Burhan Özcan, in the presence of energy ministers Rosen Hristov and Fatih Dönmez.
+The transit agreement with Turkey was signed by the directors of Bugargaz and Botaş, Denitsa Zlateva and Burhan Özcan, in the presence of energy ministers Rossen Hristov and Fatih Dönmez.

 Bulgaria has started negotiations on the joint purchase of gas with Turkey